 Regulatory changes add cost

 Building codes have tightened significantly in several provinces.
-BC's Energy Step Code requires new construction and major renovations to meet progressively stricter energy performance standards, adding costs for insulation, windows, and HVAC.
+BC's Energy Step Code requires new construction and major renovations to meet stricter energy performance standards.
 Ontario's updated building code requires additional fire-safety provisions in basement suites.
-Quebec's Novoclimat program influences insulation and window specifications.
-These changes aren't necessarily bad โ they produce more efficient, safer homes โ but they add 5-15% to project costs.
+These changes produce more efficient, safer homes โ but they add 5-15% to project costs.

 Will it come back down?